Farmers may never trust Labour again after inheritance tax change, say Tories

 “Another (farmer) has urged us to, and I quote, ‘fight this vindictive, illogical and ideologically driven tax’.”

-The Environment Secretary said the Government is “committed to ensuring the future of family farms”.
+The minister said the Government is “committed to ensuring the future of family farms”.

 Mr Reed told MPs: “The House is aware that this Government inherited a catastrophic £22 billion black hole in the nation’s finances, meaning we’ve had to take tough decisions on tax, welfare and spending to protect the payslips of working people.